Algarve – Portugal

 Faro

-The following day we head inland to São Bras de Alportel where we walk into the center and go for breakfast at a pasteleria before we visit the museum.
-It’s in a historic palace and shows dresses from 1900 onwards and the cork production which made the town rich.
-Afterwards we visit the interpration center of the roman road which led through town and also find the remains of this road close to town.
+The following day we headed inland to São Bras de Alportel where we walked into the centre and went for breakfast at a pasteleria, before we visited the museum.
+It’s in a historic palace and shows dresses from 1900 onwards and everything about the cork production, which made the town rich.
+Afterwards we visited the interpretation centre of the roman road, which led through town and also found the remains of this road close to town.

 São Bras de Alportel